TolgaTatli/Moonrise/about.markdown

 ## Honors & Awards
 - Hydro 2024 Research-Oriented Summer School Full Scholarship, International Academy, May 2024
+- Winner of the Geological Society of Kharazmi University logo design contest, Kharazmi University,February 2024
+- Received a 2500DKK grant from the Copenhagen University for a research visit, Copenhagen University, December 2023
 - Gold Medalist of the DrCT2021, Singapore International Math Contest Centre (SIMCC), July 2021
 - Silver Medalist of the 1st national Thinking & Entrepreneurship Olympiad (ITEO), December 2020
+- Acceptance of the first Stage of the 1st national Earth Science Olympiad (IrESO), January 2020
+- Acceptance of the first Stage of the 22nd national Biology Olympiad (IrBO),January 2019
+- Honorary diploma in the first Super Championship cup of Tehran Math Home, November 2017
+- Scholarship of Elite Club of Tehran Math home, September 2017
 - Silver Medalist of WMI 2015 World Mathematical Championships Selection, July 2015
+- Award for the best student of the Young Mathematicians Association, June 2015

 ## Language
 #### Persian (Native)
 #### English (Fluent) Preparing for the IELTS exam

+## Organizations

+* Geological Society of Iran, Since November 2021
+* Iran's National Elites Foundation (INEF), Since December 2020
+* Young Scholars Club (YSC), Since December 2020
+* UNESCO Innovation and Technology Club-IranUNESCO Innovation and Technology Club-Iran, Octobor 2021 - Octobor 2022

 ## Some fun facts about me :<br>
 -🎮 I like to play video games in my free time(rather to play indie game)<br>-🌍  I’m a huge fan of GIS, RS, and anything related to Earth Science (a bit of a nerd!). <br>-☕ I can’t start my day without a cup of coffee (Americano or V60)<br>-🎵 Nowadays I'm trying to play the Kamancheh (an Iranian Instrument(Jazz is my favorite genre!!!))